jessepav/lacygoill-wiki-backup/awk/awk.md

 The precedence of an arbitrary operator.

 ##
-## Which mnemonic device can I use to remember the operators in decreasing order of precedence?
+## Which mnemonic device can I use to remember the operators in descending order of precedence?

 GRI ELMACR RAL LTA